 I love using this semi-homemade recipe during a big meal like Thanksgiving dinner because it allows me to focus more of my efforts on pie and turkey.

-According to the USDA: Stuffing should not be prepared ahead.
-The dry and wet ingredients for stuffing can be prepared ahead of time and chilled.
-However, do not mix wet and dry ingredients until just before spooning the stuffing mixture into a poultry cavity, in/on other meat, or into a casserole.
-If stuffing a whole turkey, chicken, or other bird, spoon the stuffing in loosely - about ¾ cup of stuffing per pound.
+Mix everything together just before spooning the stuffing mixture into the turkey.
+When stuffing, spoon the stuffing in loosely - about ¾ cup of stuffing per pound.
 The stuffing should be moist, not dry, because heat destroys bacteria more rapidly in a moist environment.

 Ingredients